makersacademy/till_tech_test/README.md

 ![actual till](/images/till_actual.png)

 Note that the totals are different from the example image in the original spec.
-This appears to be because the original spec till appears to take tax off before discount, rather than taxing at the final discounted rate.
+This appears to be because the original spec till takes tax off before discount, rather than taxing at the final discounted rate.
+Also, display currency is £ rather than $.

 ## Original tech test specification